sinanisler/WordPress.js/README.md

 ### ✔ Why
-Headless have its own use but most of the users or developers (like me) doesnt want to maintain two or more servers.
+Mst of the users or developers (like me) doesnt want to maintain two or more servers.

 Why not make a modern WordPress Theme but use just one server ?